Hu Na: Early life

 Hu Na was a young and rising tennis star from China's Sichuan province.
-She had a talent for sports from a very early age, and spent several hours practicing every day.
-Noting her talent, her father was able to enroll her in a special athletic school.
-She took a special interest in tennis, going on to win first at the Sichuan provincial-level competition, then the national-level young tennis tournament, making her China's top-ranked tennis player.
+She had a talent for sports from an early age, and she spent several hours practicing every day.
+Her father enrolled her in a special athletic school.
+She took a special interest in tennis, winning first at provincial-level competition, then the national-level young tennis tournament, making her China's top-ranked tennis player.
 At this point, she was invited to join the China national women's tennis team, based in Beijing.

 Diplomatic incident

 Beginning of incident

 In July 1982, while touring California for 1982 Federation Cup with the China Federation Cup team, on her second day in America, Hu Na fled her hotel room and sought refuge in the home of friends.
-In April 1983, she requested political asylum, stating that she had a "well-founded" fear of persecution because of repeatedly refusing to join the Communist Party of China.
+In April 1983, she requested political asylum, stating that she had a "well-founded" fear of persecution because of repeatedly refusing to join the Chinese Communist Party.

 Immediate reactions of American and Chinese governments

-The US government allowed her to remain in America while it considered her request.
+The U.S. government allowed her to remain while it considered her request.
 It delayed nearly eight months in making a decision.
-On the one hand, Hu Na had considerable sympathy from President Reagan's administration and from the American public, but on the other hand, American diplomats knew that to grant Hu Na asylum would almost certainly damage relations with China and possibly drive it closer to the Soviet Union.
+On the one hand, Hu Na had considerable sympathy from President Reagan's administration and from the U.S. public, but on the other hand, U.S. diplomats knew that to grant Hu Na asylum almost certainly would damage relations with China and possibly drive it closer to the Soviet Union.

-The Chinese government suggested that the 19-year-old star was too young to have made such a decision independently, and pointed out that her lawyer was being paid for by donations from Taiwan.
-It promised not to punish her if she returned home, and implied that separating Hu from her family by keeping her in the United States would be cruel.
+The Chinese government suggested that the 19-year-old star was too young to have made such a decision independently, and it pointed out that her lawyer was being paid for by donations from Taiwan.
+It promised not to punish her if she returned home, and it implied that separating Hu from her family by keeping her in the United States would be cruel.

 Granting of asylum

-The US Department of State finally issued a memo supporting her asylum claim to the Department of Justice, which had the ultimate responsibility to make a decision.
+The U.S. Department of State issued a memorandum supporting her asylum claim to the U.S. Department of Justice, which had the ultimate responsibility to make a decision.
 On April 5, 1983, the United States formally granted Hu Na political asylum.

-The Chinese government was infuriated, saying that this constituted blatant American intervention in its domestic affairs.
-They then announced they would sever all cultural and artistic ties between the two countries.
+The Chinese government was infuriated, stating that this constituted blatant U.S. intervention in its domestic affairs.
+It then announced it would sever all cultural and artistic ties between the two countries.
 A Voice of America radio broadcasting delegation visit to China, scheduled to take place just a few days later, was cancelled.
-American diplomats in Beijing found themselves cut off from invitations and contacts with the Chinese government.
+U.S. diplomats in Beijing found themselves cut off from invitations and contacts with the Chinese government.